Eckii24/taskwarrior-web/DOCKER.md

 ## Architecture

-- **Dockerfile**: Multi-layer build that installs Taskwarrior from Debian repositories and sets up the Node.js application
+- **Dockerfile**: Multi-stage build that compiles Taskwarrior 3.4.2 and sets up the Node.js application
 - **docker-compose.yml**: Orchestrates both the web frontend and sync server with proper networking and volumes

 ## Version Information

-- Taskwarrior: 2.6.2 (from Debian repositories)
+- Taskwarrior: 3.4.2 (built from source in the image)
 - TaskChampion Sync Server: Latest (from official Docker image)
 - Node.js: 18 (slim variant)

 ## Notes

-- The Dockerfile uses a simplified approach by installing Taskwarrior from the Debian package repository (version 2.6.2) rather than building from source
+- The Dockerfile builds Taskwarrior 3.4.2 from source (requires Rust toolchain + CMake 3.24+)
-- **Note on Latest Version**: Taskwarrior 3.4.2 is the latest release, but building it from source in containerized environments requires complex dependencies (Rust toolchain, CMake 3.24+, cxxbridge).
-For production use with 3.4.2, build the Docker image in an environment with proper SSL certificates
 - **Security Warning**: The Dockerfile includes `npm config set strict-ssl false` as a workaround for sandbox/CI environments.
 Remove this in production environments with proper SSL certificates
 - The task database is stored in `/root/.task` within the container
-- TaskChampion sync is pre-configured to use `http://taskchampion-sync:8080` - no manual configuration needed
+- TaskChampion sync is configured via env vars (defaults to `http://taskchampion-sync:8080`)
 - Both containers communicate over a dedicated Docker network (`taskwarrior-network`)